Digital Media Technology (DMT)

 Graduates of the DMT programme will be both specialists and innovators that are able to shape future digital media technology.
 The first year will be similar at the DMT entry point universities KTH, TU Delft, and Trento with four basic courses on signal processing, computer graphics, web services, and communication networks.
 The second year will accommodate the technical specialisation.

-The programme will offer six specialisations: (1) Hypermedia, (2) Media Processing and Communications, (3) Medical Imaging, (4) Media Communications Services, (5) Virtual Environments, (6) Semantic Media.
+The programme will offer six specialisations: (1) Hypermedia, (2) Media Processing and Communications, (3) Medical Imaging, (4) Networked Media Services and Applications, (5) Virtual Environments, (6) Semantic Media.

 The first year is similar at the entry points with four basic courses on signal processing, computer graphics, programming web services and internet communication.
 In addition, some elective courses may be chosen to prepare for a specialisation.